 Nashville, TN — A disturbing trend seems to be happening among police in America in which they are shooting people in the back as they run away.
 One of the latest victims to be publicly executed for running from police is 25-year-old Daniel Hambrick of Nashville.
 His execution by officer Andrew Delke was caught on a graphic video.
-Now, in an unprecedented move, the officer was actually charged with homicide.
+The officer was actually charged with homicide.

 Delke becomes the first officer in the entire Metropolitan Nashville Police Department’s history to be charged for shooting someone while on duty.
 He surrendered himself to be booked into jail, quickly paid his $25,000 bond and was released by Thursday afternoon.